 3.12.
 In cases where a study involves the use of live animals or human subjects, to include in the Methods/Experimental section of the manuscript a statement that all experiments were performed in compliance with the relevant laws and institutional guidelines, and to state the institutional committee(s) that have approved the experiments.
 To include a statement that informed consent was obtained for any experimentation with human subjects.
 Referees may be asked to comment specifically on any cases in which concerns arise.

 3.13.
 Not to suggest referees with whom the author has current collaborations to avoid positive bias.

 Referees have the following responsibilities:

 4.1.
 To treat the manuscript as confidential.
-The editor must be informed if the referee consults a colleague about the manuscript.
+The editorial must be informed if the referee consults a colleague about the manuscript.

 4.2.
-To return/destroy/erase the manuscript and to inform the editor should they be unqualified to review the manuscript, or lack the time to review the manuscript, without undue delay.
+To return/destroy/erase the manuscript and to inform the editorial should they be unqualified to review the manuscript, or lack the time to review the manuscript, without undue delay.

 4.3.
 To judge the manuscript objectively and in a timely fashion.
 Referees should not make personal criticism in their reviews.

 4.4.
-To return the manuscript without review to the editor if there is a conflict of interest.
+To return the manuscript without review to the editorial if there is a conflict of interest.

 Specifically, Referees should not review manuscripts authored or co-authored by a person with whom the referee has a close personal or professional relationship, if this relationship could be reasonably thought to bias the review.